Operations#

 Column matrices broadcast to any vector, and to matrices with an equal number of rows.

-A common beginner mistake in NumPy is to unadvertely perform a binary operation with a single-column matrix and a vector.
-Due to broadcasting, this produces an unexpected result: each element of the former is combined to every element of the latter, resulting in a matrix of shape equal to the two addends:
+A common beginner mistake in NumPy is to inadvertently perform a binary operation with a single-column matrix of shape (N, 1) and a vector of shape (M,).
+Due to broadcasting, this produces an outer combination of shape (N, M): each element of the former is combined with every element of the latter.

 vector = np.array([0,1,2])